Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 ## Different Robustness Tests

 There were multiple additional robustness tests suggested in the [Eight Methods To Investigate Robust Unlearning in LLMs](https://arxiv.org/pdf/2402.16835) paper.
-In my further research, I will first make my original downstream Q&A task simpler, then experiment with other robustness tests such as in-context learning.
+In further research, I will start retesting my Unlearn model on a simpler version of the Q&A task, then experiment with other robustness tests such as in-context learning.

 ## Work with Bigger Models